nucel-cloud/nucel/README.md

-# Pulu Front - Next.js Monorepo with AWS Deployment
+# Pulumi AWS - Next.js Monorepo with AWS Deployment

 A production-ready monorepo for deploying Next.js applications to AWS using Pulumi and OpenNext.
 This project provides reusable infrastructure components and automated deployment workflows for serverless Next.js applications.